Cuban Sign Language: Linguistics

-There exists 4 distinctive features in Cuban Sign Language.
+There exist 4 distinctive features in Cuban Sign Language.
 These include the location, orientation, movement, and configuration of the hands.
 These components may not have meaning on their own, but together they create signs.
 To create a sign, the dominant hand moves to a particular location makes a certain handshape has an orientation, and from there makes a specific movement.
-All of those components working together creates distinct signs and meanings.
+All of those components working together create distinct signs and meanings.

 There is a distinct way movement, which can be internal or external, denotes a certain meaning in Cuban Sign Language.
-For example, the way movement is expressed can correspond to the way the hands move or act during the action, such as in the signs for “eat”, “drive”, and “row”.
+For example, the way movement is expressed can correspond to the way the hands move or act during the action, such as in the signs for "eat", "drive", and "row".

-The internal movement of extension of all fingers in a sign will denote signs, such as “light”, “day”, and “clarity”.
-The flexion of all fingers touching indicate signs, such as “darkness”, “night”, and “forget”.
+The internal movement of extension of all fingers in a sign will denote signs, such as "light", "day", and "clarity".
+The flexion of all fingers touching indicate signs, such as "darkness", "night", and "forget".

-How the personal pronouns in Cuban Sign Language are expressed are through the movement and the position of the people talked about.
-For example, the sign for “inform” carries different grammatical morphemes in terms of the direction of the movement towards or away from people talked about.
-In the phrase, “I inform you”, the sign for “inform”, moves from closer to the signer's body, and then moves outwards toward the person talking to the signer.
+How the personal pronouns in Cuban Sign Language are expressed is through the movement and the position of the people talked about.
+For example, the sign for "inform" carries different grammatical morphemes in terms of the direction of the movement towards or away from people talked about.
+In the phrase, "I inform you", the sign for "inform", moves from closer to the signer's body, and then moves outwards toward the person talking to the signer.

 To show tense, LSC makes use of movement and space.
-To indicate present tense, the movements are closer to the signer's front side of their body, for example in the signs for “today” and “now”.
+To indicate present tense, the movements are closer to the signer's front side of their body, for example in the signs for "today" and "now".
 To indicate something in the past tense, the movement will occur towards the back of the signer's body.
-Examples of signs that use this type of movement are “yesterday”, “a long time ago”, and “before”.
-To show something that will happen in the future, the space in front of the signer is used, like in “tomorrow” and “later”.
+Examples of signs that use this type of movement are "yesterday", "a long time ago", and "before".
+To show something that will happen in the future, the space in front of the signer is used, like in "tomorrow" and "later".

 Signs at some particular locations have certain meanings.
-For example, signs realized in the neck area, signify bodily functions, such as “thirst”, “swallow”, and “vomit”, or different articles of clothing worn at the neck, such as “scarf”, and “necklace”.
+For example, signs realized in the neck area, signify bodily functions, such as "thirst", "swallow", and "vomit", or different articles of clothing worn at the neck, such as "scarf", and "necklace".